hasinhayder/javascript-text-expander/readme.md

-Just have a look at the example **index.html** and you will understand how it works :)
+Just have a look at the [Example File](https://hasinhayder.github.io/javascript-text-expander/) and you will understand how it works :)

 Released under MIT License.